overhead view of students working together at a round table

 In this hands-on lesson, students will learn about the importance of sharing finite resources.
 The teacher provides students with a communal bowl of goldfish and tells them to pass it around and take as many crackers as they would like.
 When they are finished passing the bowl, students count and record the number of goldfish they took from the bowl.
 Students discuss whether or not the crackers were shared equally and then work together to create a plan that will evenly distribute the goldfish.

 This lesson plan is sure to keep young students motivated and engaged, as fairness is a relevant and often contentious topic for younger children!
-Unlike direct instruction math lessons, where the teacher would demonstrate how to divide the crackers equally, this inquiry-based math lesson gives students the chance to problem-solve on their own.
+Unlike direct instruction math lessons, where the teacher would demonstrate how to divide the crackers equally, this lesson relies on inquiry-based learning giving students the chance to problem-solve on their own.
 After the students have come up with a solution, teachers can guide the discussion to address the finite nature of Earth’s resources, explaining how these resources should also be shared equally.

 How Does Your Garden Grow?